CS222-UIUC/BookRec/README.md

 # Group-1-Project
+## Introduction
+Our project is called “ML-powered book recommendation”.
+It is a website that uses Machine Learning to automatically recommend books for the user and compute the similarity on reading habit between the user and his/her friend.
+We came up with this idea because we realized less and less people are reading books, either online or in paper copies.
+One of the leading issues is people lack access to information about books they would probably be interested in.
+That’s why we created a way of smart book recommendation process and add a function that tells user how his/her reading habit is closely related to his/her friends.

 ## Running the Project
 After downloading all the files, there are a couple more required steps to run it.